ktothep/bike-lending-case-study/README.md

  - Categorical variables were mapped to the original values mentioned in the data dictionary.
  - EDA was perfomed to view relationship between different variables and target variable.
  - Encoding was performed to get dummy variables from catgorical variables.
+ - Skewed Data was converted to Normal Distribution using BoxCox Transformation.
  - Data was splitted in ratio 70:30 to get training and test data.
  - Linear Regression Model was created using statsmodel API.
  - Mixed approach was used for feature elimination.We used RFE and manual process.